moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Subscribe ID: Subscription identifier as defined in {{message-subscribe-req}}.

-* Error Code: Identifies an integer error code for subscription end.
+* Status Code: An integer status code indicating why the subscription ended.

 * Reason Phrase: Provides the reason for subscription error.